ElisaGotelli/ssgs-calc/README.md

     * Code for a simple application that interacts with and uses the calculator
  - [results.txt](results.txt):<br>
   Contains:
-    * Results in the terminal from attempting to run the incorrect test in the file [calculator.test.js](calculator.test.js), which is currently set to be ignored.
+    * Results in the terminal from attempting to run the incorrect test in the file [calculator.test.js](calculator.test.js), which is currently set to be ignored.https://github.com/wuningxi/ChineseClassifierDataset

+## Continous Integration CI:
+This project uses _GitHub Actions_ to automatically run tests and generate coverage reports on every push or pull request to the master branch ([cy.yml](cy.yml)).

+Specifically, this workflow:
+- Runs on the ubuntu-latest environment
+- Checks out the repository using _actions/checkout@v4_
+- Sets up _Node.js_ using _actions/setup-node@v4_
+- Installs dependencies using _npm ci_
+- Runs tests with coverage using _npm test_

+In addition, this workflow ensures that:
+- All tests pass before merging changes
+- Code coverage remains at 100%

 ## License:
 This project is licensed under the MIT License.
 See the LICENSE file for more details.